 How to Use Essential Oils for Migraines

-Several essential oils have properties that reduce inflammation, stress and anxiety, promotes healthy sleep habits, relieve sinus pressure and allergies, and manage hormonal levels.
+Several essential oils have properties that reduce inflammation, stress and anxiety, promote healthy sleep habits, relieve sinus pressure and allergies and manage hormonal levels.

-There have been several studies done that showed the benefits of popular essential oils as an alternative treatment to traditional therapies.
+There have been several studies done that show the benefits of popular essential oils as an alternative treatment to traditional therapies.
 The use of less studied scents for migraines and headaches relies more on the knowledge gained through centuries of tradition.
-Ancient cultures like the Egyptians, Greeks, and Chinese practiced the use of essential oils.
+Ancient cultures like the Egyptian, Greek and Chinese practiced the use of essential oils.

 What to Look for Before Purchasing an Essential Oil